buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 **For each Magic Critical Success** obtained in the Magic Check, you increase the area by one 3-meter cube.

-**Critical Success/Failure Saving Throw**: In case of Critical Failure, the damage is doubled; in case of Critical Success, the damage is further halved
+**Critical Success/Failure Saving Throw**: On a Critical Failure, the damage is doubled; on a Critical Success, the damage is further halved

 ### Fireball